DBvagabond/Cybersecurity-Portfolio/README.md

 During my Google Cybersecurity course, I obtained knowledge necessary to conduct Network Traffic Analysis followed by Incydent Report
 [Example Incydent Report](assets/network-traffic-analysis.pdf)

-I've learnt to analyze and deduct information from network and webpage data logs using tools like Wireshark or tcpdump to identify attacks. (add more)
+I possess expertise in analyzing network and webpage data logs using tools like Wireshark and tcpdump.
+This proficiency allows me to identify potential attacks, such as DDoS, MitM, SQL injection, and XSS vulnerabilities, through the examination of traffic patterns and HTTP requests and responses.

 OS Hardening (ways to harden)
 Network Hardening (ways to harden)
 (playbooks)